 The annual award will consist of a certificate and a prize of £1000 to be presented at the Natural History Museum towards the end of the calendar year.

-Nominees should have made a single outstanding or cumulative contribution to palaeontology in the UK, in one or more of the following areas:
+Nominees should have made a single outstanding contribution to palaeontology in the UK, in one or more of the following areas:

 Please note: current and retired staff of the Natural History Museum can only be nominated by external nomination.